Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ### What You’ll Build
 - Ingestion of Credit Card Customer Profile Data
-- Sharing raw data seamlessly via a private listing
+- Sharing raw data seamlessly via a Private Listing
-- Consuming shared data via a private listing
+- Consuming shared data via a Private Listing
 - Enriching shared data using a ML model
 - Sharing back enriched data to the original Provider account
 - Automating the above for new data